-Again, in this situation, client privacy should be top priority, so make sure that if you obtain testimonials from your happiest clients, you already have their consent or permission to use the content.
+Again, in this situation, client privacy should be top priority.
+If you obtain testimonials from your happiest clients, make sure you already have their consent or permission to use the content.

 DON’T: Make likes and follows your ultimate goal

-Social media marketing in insurance involves so much more than getting a hundred or thousand “likes”, or growing a community of followers.
+Social media marketing for insurance companies involves so much more than getting a hundred or thousand “likes”, or growing a community of followers.

 Have tracking systems in place so that you can measure the ROI of your efforts.
 Track how many leads have been generated via social, check out your cross-sell and referral stats, monitor your engagement rates and sentiment data, etc.

-The data you collect will help you refine your future social media initiatives and efforts, adjust your investment priorities, and reach out to and engage with the right audience.
+The data you collect will help you refine your future social media initiatives and efforts.
+It will also help you adjust your investment priorities, so you can reach out to and engage with the right audience.